ohmyzsh/ohmyzsh/README.md

 If you have many functions that go well together, you can put them as a `XYZ.plugin.zsh` file in the `custom/plugins/` directory and then enable this plugin.

 If you would like to override the functionality of a plugin distributed with Oh My Zsh, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

+### Using Oh My Zsh with VS Code

+There has been some success in rendering Oh My Zsh themes within the terminal of VS Code.
+Currently, this has been shown to work with the popular iTerm2.

+_Note: this solution was heavily inspired by a [blog post](https://dev.to/mattstratton/making-powerline-work-in-visual-studio-code-terminal-1m7) by [mattstratton](https://github.com/mattstratton)._

+#### 1. Changing the default Terminal app

+In _Settings_, under _User_, go to either

+- _Terminal > External: Linux Exec_
+- _Terminal > External: Osx Exec_
+- _Terminal > External: Windows Exec_

+depending on your particular operating system.
+Change this value to the path to your terminal application.
+You will likely have to restart VS Code for the change to take effect.

+#### 2. Downloading new Powerline fonts

+For many themes (e.g. agnoster), it will be necessary to download new Powerline fonts that are compatible with VS Code. [abertsch/Menlo-for-Powerline](https://github.com/abertsch/Menlo-for-Powerline) have been shown to work.

+#### 3. Changing the Terminal font

+If your theme requires a new Powerline font, you must now change the font used by the VS Code terminal.
+Once again in _Settings_, under _User_, go to,

+_Terminal > Integrated: Font Family_

+and change the value to this new Powerline font.
+For example, if downloaded the font suggested in the previous step, then this should now be set to "Menlo For Powerline" (no quotation marks needed).

+After restarted VS Code, the Terminal should now use Oh My Zsh with the theme you've designated in _~/.zshrc_.

+_Note: the colors of the VS Code terminal may not match your own terminal application due to a difference in color themes between the applications._

 ## Getting Updates